 A tradition of Witchcraft and Paganism that focuses on old Irish religion.

-A tradition that focuses on witches performing magick based on common household items, jobs and activities.
+A tradition that focuses on witches performing magic based on common household items, jobs and activities.
 Cooking, growing herbs and cleaning can all be magical rituals and spells.
 Most within this practice are solitary practitioners who are well-versed in herb lore and folk magic.

 Recommended Reading: Kitchen Witchery, by Marilyn F. Daniel